jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/labPath/labPath.rst

 Lab Pathways
 ============

 ..
-Warning:: Please wait for your instructors instruction on the pathways.
+Warning:: Please wait for the instructors instruction on the pathways.

-This Lab has ``two`` pathways to completion.
+This lab has ``two`` pathways to completion.

   - **Postman Deployment**
   - **Ansible Tower Deployment**